groundcat/iptables-lockdown/readme.md

 #### Option 2.
 Use IP Auth hosted on your own server

 A simple IP Auth implementation is included in the `ip_auth` folder.
 You can use this as a starting point for your own implementation.
+Some codes in the `api.php` file under the commented line `// IP Auth` are based on the NOC.org IP Auth implementation, so you will need to change them if you want to use a self-hosted implementation.

 ### Your Server